SamsungLabs/adaptis/README.md

 ### Training

+Currently our implementation supports training only on single gpu, which can be selected through *gpus* flag.

 You can train model for the ToyV2 dataset by the following command:
 ```
 python3 train_toy_v2.py --batch-size=14 --workers=2 --gpus=0 --dataset-path=<toy-dataset-path>